YZXBiz/ai-streamlit/README.md

 **Q: Where can I find the project's dependencies?**
 A: All dependencies are listed in the `pyproject.toml` file, categorized into core dependencies and optional dependencies.

+**Q: How do I create a new Dagster asset?**
+A: Follow the asset creation guide.
+Assets should be organized by their purpose in appropriate directories (preprocessing, clustering, checks, merging), use the `@asset` decorator, and have explicit dependencies declared.

+**Q: How should I handle store numbers in the data?**
+A: Always ensure `STORE_NBR` is handled as a string, not an integer.

+**Q: What type should cluster counts be?**
+A: Ensure optimal cluster counts are integers, not floats.

-**Q: How do I contribute to this project?**
+**Q: How do I validate my DataFrame before processing?**
-A: Fork the repository, make your changes, and submit a pull request.
-Ensure your code passes all linting and testing checks before submitting.
+A: Always validate dataframe schemas before processing using the schema validation utilities.

 ## 🚀 Deployment